bhmohit/NBAViz/README.md

 - Redis utilized for caching previously generated predictions.
 - Nginx, employed as a reverse proxy, and Gunicorn serve the Django app efficiently.
 - Docker employed to containerize the application for seamless deployment.

-## Currently Working On 🛠️

-- Enhancing the aesthetics of the frontend.
-- Deploying the application.

-## Challenges Faced ⚠️
-- The application relies on an API that scrapes data from stats.nba.com, making it challenging to run on a cloud-hosted machine without incurring additional costs for a proxy.
-This obstacle arises from the rate limitations imposed on IP addresses associated with cloud providers such as AWS, DigitalOcean.

 ## How To Setup Locally ⚙️